osmzoso/osm2sqlite/README.md

 GROUP BY way_nodes.way_id;
 ```

-Here are some examples for querying this index:
+Here are some examples for using this index:

 ``` sql
 --